SergioRius/node-red-solar-diverter/README.md

 ```

 ## TODOs:
-- Making it a node-red node. :)
+- Making it a node-red node. :grin:

 ## Contribution

-If that bit of work become useful to you, remember that you can make a donation or drop me a beer:
+If that bit of work become useful to you, remember that you can make a donation or drop me a :beer:
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=JRX9JK6SSY25N&no_recurring=0&item_name=Open+source+donations&currency_code=EUR)